charlycou/jdev2026_python_wheel/README.md

 # JDEV 2026 Python Workshop

 This project is a **Python workshop** designed to teach students how to create and publish a Python package on PyPI.
 The package is an educational demo of RSA encryption and breaking.

+We will use venv and setuptools, the standard and universal tools integrated in Python to learn the basics.
+Later you can use your favorite tools (poetry, uv, pixi, etc.) to create your own package.
+In the same way, you can use your favorite tools (Gitlab, Github, etc.) to automatize the build and publish process, and PyPI or your own repository to publish your package.
+The only need you have to know is a little bit of Python and Git and a working Github account.
+The rest will be explained in the workshop.

 # RSA Encryption & Breaking Demo (Educational)